A Song of Their Own

 Women are always a chorus joining in men’s songs, never allowed to sing a song of their own.

-Women had already been demanding to have a say in the running of the country for the best part of half a century by the time the speaker stood up and said this at a Stowmarket suffrage meeting in 1911.
+By the time a Stowmarket woman stood up and said this at a meeting in the early 1900s, women had already been demanding to have the vote, to have a say in the running of the country for the best part of half a century.
 The legitimate demand for the vote was attracting large numbers of women, who made their protest at the lack of response from the Government in a variety of ways.

 Most people have heard of the Pankhursts and the London-based radical acts they organised – huge processions, determined parliamentary protest, window-smashing campaigns – and the high price they sometimes paid – imprisonment, hunger-striking, forcible feeding, poor health and even death.
 What is less well known is that such activity was supported by thousands of women in towns and villages across the country, who organised their own protests locally.